dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 Confidence intervals can be calculated from the sample of verification statistics obtained through the bootstrap algorithm.
 The most intuitive method is to simply take the appropriate quantiles of the sample of statistic(s).
 For example, if one wants a 95% CI, then one would take the 2.5 and 97.5 percentiles of the resulting sample.
 This method is called the percentile method, and has some nice properties.
 However, if the original sample is biased and/or has non-constant variance, then it is well known that this interval is too optimistic.
 The most robust, accurate, and well-behaved way to obtain accurate CIs from bootstrapping is to use the bias corrected and adjusted percentile method (or BCa).
 If there is no bias, and the variance is constant, then this method will yield the usual percentile interval.
 The only drawback to the approach is that it is computationally intensive.
 Therefore, both the percentile and BCa methods are available in MET, with the considerably more efficient percentile method being the default.

-The only other option associated with bootstrapping currently available in MET is to obtain replicated samples smaller than the original sample (i.e., to sample $m<n$ points at each replicate).
-Ordinarily, one should use $m=n$, and this is the default.
+The only other option associated with bootstrapping currently available in MET is to obtain replicated samples smaller than the original sample (i.e., to sample *m<n* points at each replicate).
+Ordinarily, one should use *m=n*, and this is the default.
 However, there are cases where it is more appropriate to use a smaller value of m (e.g., when making inference about high percentiles of the original sample).
 See Gilleland (2008) for more information and references about this topic.

 MET provides parametric confidence intervals based on assumptions of normality for the following categorical statistics: